stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 }
 ```

-And similarly when marshalling a boolean to the native layer:
+But explicitly marshals a boolean as either one or zero:

 ```java
 @Override